brayvid/based-news/README.md

 # Based News

-This Python script is designed to fetch the latest Google News RSS headlines for a user-defined list of topics and [update a webpage](https://basednews.netlify.app) every hour.
+This Python script is designed to fetch the latest Google News RSS headlines for a user-defined list of topics and update a static Netlify webpage every hour.
 It uses Google Gemini to prioritize headlines based on the user's preferences.

 ---